murpholinox/murpholinox.github.io/_posts/2020-11-01-installviewers.md

 echo "alias pymol='/home/`whoami`/Downloads/pymol/bin/pymol'" >> .bashrc
 ```

-> Warning: this `pymol` does not work in Fedora 34.
+> Warning: This `pymol` does not work in Fedora 34.
 You only get a black screen.
 The error is the following:

 ```bash
 libGL error: MESA-LOADER: failed to open iris: /home/murphy/Downloads/pymol/lib/python3.7/site-packages/pymol/../../../libstdc++.so.6: version `GLIBCXX_3.4.29' not found (required by /usr/lib64/dri/iris_dri.so) (search paths /usr/lib64/dri)